crfosse/Thingy-52-to-nRF52xx/README.md

 ```

-Note 4: This is only tested with and nRF52832 DK.
+Note 4: This is only tested with a nRF52832 DK.
 Some amendments may be necessary for use with the nRF52840.

 Good luck!